 WOWGR stands for Warehousekeepers and Owners of Warehouse Goods Regulations – essentially this is a register that registered traders like ourselves must be accepted into.
 Having announced last year that we had been certified, this has since enabled our talented buying team to gain access to the best whisky stocks that our competitors can’t get.
-This means we now have names like Macallan, Springbank, Highland Park, Talisker and Ardbeg among others, so the year ahead looks very exciting for our whisky investors.
+This means we now have names like Macallan, Springbank, Highland Park, Talisker and Ardbeg among others, so the year ahead looks very exciting for our whisky collectors.

 Gōng xǐ fā cái!

 Chinese New Year was on February 12th this year and we welcome the year of the Ox, known in Chinese culture for its resilience, reliability, steadiness and determination.
 The new year in China is one of the peak times for beverage sales in the country.
 We’ve long observed the emergence of China as a fine wine buying country, but there is also a recent diversification into spirits, and Scotch whisky is increasingly becoming the drink of choice for China’s wealthy, and there are substantial markets emerging in Taiwan, Singapore and Malaysia.

 Bloomberg Wealth touts Cask Whisky as a ‘hot’ alternative investment to watch